skip to Main Content

 • 2022 Alisal Fire Assistance Project: Helping uninsured people recover from a wildfire.

-• drywall and psychological first-aid
+• home repair and psychological first-aid

 • lots and lots of communication and outreach.